Concordium/concordium-scan/backend-rust/README.md

 - [Rust and cargo](https://rustup.rs/)
 - [sqlx-cli](https://crates.io/crates/sqlx-cli)

-This project have some dependencies tracked as Git submodules, so make sure to initialize these:
+This project has some dependencies tracked as Git submodules, so make sure to initialize these:

 ```
 git submodule update --init --recursive